My Bullet Journal Method

 Accessing the notebook via “front door” means opening it in its proper orientation.
 Conversely, “back door” means the back cover of the notebook.

-Other Collections are written from the back door going in.
+For the other Collections, the bujo is flipped over, and writing starts from the back door going in.
 On this other side, I put the Index.
 I write the page number at the bottom corners of each page.

 Sample of non-log Collections that I write from the back door: